 - never use animal by-products

-- To see every level of GAP certification, visit their website: https://globalanimalpartnership.org/standards/pig/.
+- To see every level of GAP certification, visit their website: https://globalanimalpartnership.org/standards/pig/

-- No teeth clipping or tail docking
+- Prohibits teeth clipping and tail docking

 Why aren’t we sourcing 100% locally?